 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24441):

-The TWT responding STA of a trigger-enabled TWT agreement shall schedule for transmission a Trigger frame for the TWT requesting STA, as described in 26.5.2 (UL MU operation), within each TWT SP for that TWT agreement .
-The TWT responding STA should solicit buffer status reports from the TWT requesting STA at the start of the TWT SP following the procedure described in 26.5.3 (MU cascading sequence) or as described in 26.5.7 (NDP feedback report procedure).
+The TWT responding STA of a trigger-enabled TWT agreement shall schedule for transmission a Trigger frame for the TWT requesting STA, as described in 26.5.2 (UL MU operation), within each TWT SP for that TWT agreement except that the Trigger frame may be replaced by a frame carrying a TRS Control subfield provided that the frame is carried in a DL MU PPDU and the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU.(#24441) The TWT responding STA should solicit buffer status reports from the TWT requesting STA at the start of the TWT SP following the procedure described in 26.5.3 (MU cascading sequence) or as described in 26.5.7 (NDP feedback report procedure).
 The TWT responding STA that intends to schedule for transmission additional Trigger frames during a trigger-enabled TWT SP shall set the More TF subfield in the Common Info field of the Trigger frame to 1 to indicate that it will schedule for transmission another Trigger frame within the same TWT SP.
 The TWT responding STA shall set the More TF subfield to 0 when the Trigger frame is the last scheduled Trigger frame of the TWT SP or when the Trigger frame is scheduled for transmission outside of a TWT SP.

 NOTE 1—The TWT responding STA can cancel the transmission of a scheduled Trigger frame if the STA gains access to the wireless medium outside of the TWT SP.
 The TWT responding STA does not schedule for transmission a Trigger frame for the TWT requesting STA when the TWT agreement is not a trigger-enabled TWT agreement or when the TWT requesting STA has sent an OM Control subfield that has the UL MU Disable subfield equal to 1 (see 26.9 (Operating mode indication).